astoilkov/local-db-storage/readme.md

 #### `setItem(key: string, value: any): Promise<void>`

 Like `localStorage.setItem()` but async.

-It supports non-primitive values like objects.
+_Note:_ It supports non-primitive values (ex: objects).
 It also supports circular references.

 #### `removeItem(key: string): Promise<void>`